 We are thus not permitted to supply guidelines for using Labinic correctly, nor information for parents or healthcare professionals on this UK/EU webpage.

-Our analysis shows that, if every premature baby born at less than 34 weeks was given Labinic Drops once they had started milk feeds, and that Labinic was continued until 37 weeks corrected gestation, then the NHS would save over £20 million every year.
+Our analysis shows that, if every premature baby born at less than 34 weeks was given Labinic Drops once they had started milk feeds, and that Labinic was continued until 37 weeks corrected gestation, then the NHS could save over £20 million every year, as a result of the natural support provided to the intestinal microbiota of babies.
 The annual saving calculation includes the cost of the Labinic Drops.
 This does not imply a health claim (see above).

-Labinic probiotic drops can be stored at room temperature, provided this does not exceed 25 degrees C for prolonged periods (a few hours at 30 degrees C causes no degradation).
-Do not store below 4 degrees C. Labinic has a long shelf life (2 years) and probiotic counts are stable and well maintained.
+Labinic drops can be stored at room temperature, provided this does not exceed 25 degrees C for prolonged periods (a few hours at 30 degrees C causes no degradation).
+Do not store below 4 degrees C. Labinic has a long shelf life (2 years) and the active bacterial counts are stable and well maintained throughout this period.

 Should I give Labinic if a baby is not receiving milk?